joknarf/pgtree/README.md

     by default display full process hierarchy (parents + children of selected processes)

     -p <pids> : select processes pids to display hierarchy
-    <pgrep args> : use pgrep to select processes
+    <pgrep args> : use pgrep to select processes (see pgrep -h)

     found pids are prefixed with ▶
 ```

 ## Examples